 Withdrawal symptoms occur because of how dependent the body’s brain and central nervous system have become on alcohol.
 Prolonged exposure to dangerous amounts of alcohol forces the user to rely more and more on drinking to simply feel normal, let alone pleasured or relaxed by the alcohol.
 Suddenly taking that alcohol away throws the body’s natural chemical and hormonal systems into disarray and confusion, since those systems are the ones that are most affected by chronic alcohol consumption, per PsychCentral.
 The hyperactivity manifests in what we know to be withdrawal symptoms.

 The Alcohol Detox Timeline

 When someone makes the decision to detox, they enter into a prolonged period of an absence of alcohol.
-While the initial comedown symptoms are comparable to a simple hangover (when the blood alcohol concentration reaches 0.0, according to the Mayo Clinic) – headaches, muscle pain, fatigue, nausea, etc. – the more severe withdrawal effects kick in the longer the patient goes without alcohol.
+While the initial comedown symptoms are comparable to a simple hangover (when the blood alcohol concentration reaches 0.0) – headaches, muscle pain, fatigue, nausea, etc. – the more severe withdrawal effects kick in the longer the patient goes without alcohol.

 After five to 10 hours from the point of the final drink, a problem drinker, for example, will experience:

 - High blood pressure

 Hallucinations will kick in about 12 to 24 hours after the last drink.
 They are more likely to develop in drinkers who combine their alcohol habit with other forms of substance abuse (like using drugs), or in long-time drinkers.
 Hallucinations are not very common, but they can be very unsettling for someone going through detox, and they may necessitate medical supervision to guide the patient through this stage.